alixedi/land/apps/car.md

   - title: The HazardGuide show you exactly how you will be scored
     description: >-
-      Our smart HazardGuide shows you exactly how you will be scored on the real test so that you can learn to spot the developing hazards quickly.
+      Our smart HazardGuide shows you exactly how you will be scored on the real test.
+This way you can learn to spot the developing hazards quickly.

       All the latest 34 Hazard Perceptions videos from DVSA are included in the Driving Theory Untangled app.